Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

-\textbf{\textit{Disorder free localization.---}} To observe DFL, we quench the dynamics from an equal superposition of all the $\mathcal{N}_{\rm{SS}}$ superselection (background-charge) sectors (SS):
+\textbf{\textit{Disorder-free localization.---}} To observe DFL, we initialize the dynamics from an equal superposition of all the $\mathcal{N}_{\rm{SS}}$ gauge superselection sectors (SS) of background-charges:

-Specifically, each background-charge sector contributes with two simple translation-invariant product states where matter fields are in a two-site charge density wave (CDW2) configuration while the gauge fields can be in any of the $\spin\in\qty{0,1/2}$ $\mathrm{SU}(2)$ irreps.
-Such an initial state encodes a finite imbalance in the matter configuration under the Hamiltonian in \cref{eq_H}.
-A pictorial representation of some of these contributions is given in \cref{fig_sketch}(b,c).
+Specifically, each background-charge sector contributes with two simple translation-invariant product states where (i) matter fields are in a 2-site charge density wave configuration (staggered chain with two empty sites alternated with two doubly occupied ones) and (ii) gauge fields can be in any of the $\spin\in\qty{0,1/2}$ $\mathrm{SU}(2)$ irreps.
+In this way, the initial state encodes a finite imbalance in the matter configuration under the Hamiltonian in \cref{eq_H} and evolves in a superposition of all the possible gauge field configurations.
+A pictorial representation of some of these contributions is in \cref{fig_sketch}(b,c).

-For direct comparison, we also consider the same CDW2 matter configuration with no active gauge fields, which belongs to the gauge-invariant (GI) sector without background charges (see \cref{fig_sketch}(b)):
+For direct comparison, we also consider the same matter configuration of the state in \cref{eq_bg_superposition} with no active gauge fields, which belongs to the gauge-invariant (GI) sector without background charges (see \cref{fig_sketch}(b)):